shantamsultania/30-days-0f-Java/Topic Discussion.md

 for today I started with the MVC Design pattern. created 2 programs one for trying the design pattern of MVC and one for Spring boot application in MVC Design pattern I have also made a readme file for others to read about what is MVC so that it could also help them out.

 Time Taken: 1 hour of Theory revision + 2 hours of development and Testing  = Total time 3 Hrs

+#Day 3

+Date : 19 - April - 2021

+Today I did a hands-on in Dao design pattern for revision this is one of the most used and recommended design pattens according to me.
+I have created 2 programs on the same one for trying DAO design pattern and the other for making a REST API using the same.

+Time Taken: 1 hour of Theory revision + 1 hours of development and Testing  = Total time 2 Hrs